vEnhance/web.evanchen.cc/input/mentors.md

 The lists below are in alphabetical order.
 Larger programs (not in the categories above) are not included in this list.
+The descriptions are provided by the individuals, not by me.

 Suggestions for additions to this list (including self-nominations) are welcome; send these by email.